-Wavefront-guided laser treatment is new technology that provides an advanced method for measuring optical distortions in the eye.
+Wavefront-guided laser treatment is a new technology that provides an advanced method for measuring optical distortions in the eye.
 First approved by the FDA in August of 2002, this method of measuring and treating these distortions goes beyond nearsighted, farsighted, and astigmatism determinations that have been traditionally used for centuries.
 This technology is 25 times more precise than measurements using standard methods for glasses and contacts, allowing physicians to customize your laser procedure according to your unique vision correction needs.
 The goal of wavefront-guided laser treatment is to make corrections in the surface of the cornea that compensate for errors in the total visual system.
 In this way, a wavefront-guided treatment is customized to the characteristics of each eye and intended to minimize higher-order aberrations so that the greatest quality of vision can be achieved.

 At Comprehensive EyeCare, we use the VISX Star S4 excimer laser with CustomVue technology.